-CA P products NAP pr oducts
+CA P products NAP pi oducts

 Product involved in procedure Yes No Yes No

-Implementing variation needed, type and classification Not applicable; implemented through EC decision to MAH Yes (if changes applicable) IB C.1.3.z Yes - IA {IN} C.1.3.a (harmonised national translations available) - IB C.1.3.z (adaptation of wording needed) - II (new data submitted; classification dependent on Yes (if changes applicable) - IA {IN} C.1.3.a (harmonised national translations available) - IB C.1.3.z (adaptation of wording needed) - II (new data submitted; classification dependent on
+Implementing variation needed, type and classification Not applicable; implemented through EC decision to MAH Yes (if changes applicable) IB C.1.3.z Yes - IA IN C.1.3.a (harmonised national translations available) - IB C.1.3.z (adaptation of wording needed) - II (new data submitted; classification dependent on proposed changes) Yes (if changes applicable) - IA IN C.1.3.a (harmonised national translations available) - IB C.1.3.z (adaptation of wording needed) - II (new data submitted; classification dependent on proposed changes)

-proposed changes) proposed changes) Timeframe for submission of variation Not applicable MAHs to submit variations within two months after receipt of the EMA communication encompassing the safety updates referred to in the relevant procedure For CMDh position (no EC decision ac As per the date in translation timeta calendar days afte CMDh position (se dopted): dicated in the ble i.e. 105 5 er adoption of the For CMDh position by majority vote or CHMP opinion (EC decision adopted): 10 days after publication 6 of EC decision on EC website.
+Timeframe for submission of variation Not applicable MAHs to submit variations within two months after receipt of the EMA communication encompassing the safety updates referred to in the relevant procedure For CMDh position (no EC decision ad As per the date in translation timeta calendar days afte CMDh position (se dopted): dicated in the ble i.e. 105 er adoption of the For CMDh position by majority vote or CHMP opinion (EC decision adopted): 10 days after publication of EC decision on EC website.
 For CMDh position by majority vote or CHMP opinion (EC decision adopted): 60 days after publication of EC decision on EC website.

 13.11.
 When should I register my studies in the EU PAS Register?
-Rev. Oct 2023
+Rev. Mar 2025

 According to Article 26(1)(h) of Regulation (EC) No 726/2004, protocols and public abstracts of results of non-interventional PASS imposed in accordance with Article 10 or 10a of Regulation (EC) No 726/2004 or with Articles 21a or 22a of Directive 2001/83/EC shall be made public by the Agency.
-In addition, Annex III of Commission Implementing Regulation (EC) No 520/2012 specifies that the final study report of imposed non-interventional PASS must provide the date of registration in the EU PAS Register.
+In addition, Annex III of Commission Implementing Regulation (EC) No 520/2012 specifies that the final study report of imposed non-interventional PASS must provide the date of registration in the Catalogue of real-world data studies (previously known as EU PAS Register).

-MAH(s) should enter in the European Union electronic Register of Post-Authorisation Studies (EU PAS Register) protocols (as soon as possible after their finalisation and prior to the start of data collection) and public abstracts of results of non-interventional imposed PASS conducted in accordance with Articles 107n-q of Directive 2001/83/EC (as soon as possible and preferably within two weeks after their finalisation).
+MAH(s) should enter in the Catalogue of real-world data studies protocols (as soon as possible after their finalisation and prior to the start of data collection) and public abstracts of results of non-interventional imposed PASS conducted in accordance with Articles 107n-q of Directive 2001/83/EC (as soon as possible and preferably within two weeks after their finalisation).